XIYExi/XIYExi/README.md

 <img align="right" height="270px" width="450px" alt="GIF" src="https://media.giphy.com/media/3FjEPbKqEPhPpmC8uY/giphy.gif" />
 <p align="center">
-  <h3> I'm 21 years old Full-Stack developer from India.</h3>
+  <h3> A Full-stack developers driven by interest</h3>
 </p>

- - 🥀 Learning Swift & Objective_C
+ - 🥀 Java & TypeScript believers

- - <i>with Javascript, Typescript, React and 69 others.</i>
+ - <i>with Javascript, React, SpringBoot, SpringCloud, Flask and so on...</i>

- - 🔭 SpaceX FanBoi, die for space😼
+ - 🔭 Why not develop TypeScript that does not require type validation, <u>why don't we call it JavaScript</u>😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - 🛸 My favorite character is やなみあんな（Yanami Anna）.

  - I do fullstack and a bit of everything :heart: